 The weather was gorgeous today.
 I wanted so badly to take my camera and head into the woods, but I got my work done and waited for Bhavna to come home from work.
-She saw I was excited and agreed to go with me to Pryde's Point-Alexauken Creek Trail.
-We'd never been to this trail before, but it was only twenty minutes from home, in the town of Lambertville.
-We have friends who live on the other side of Lambertville, just across the bridge from New Hope, Pennsylvania.
-I'm not expert with a map, but I think Pryde's Point-Alexauken Creek Trail is on the eastern side of Lambertville near the township line with West Amwell.
+She saw I was excited and agreed to go with me to Pryde’s Point-Alexauken Creek Trail.
+We’d never been to this trail in West Amwell Township before, but it was only twenty minutes from our home.
+We have friends who live in Lambertville, just across the bridge from New Hope, Pennsylvania.
+I’m not expert with a map, but I think Pryde’s Point-Alexauken Creek Trail is on the eastern side of Lambertville near the township line with West Amwell Township.

 The town of Lambertville is located on the Delaware River in the southwestern portion of Hunterdon County.
 During the 18th century, the area was named after various operators of ferries across the river to Pennsylvania.
 The ferries established the western terminus of the New Jersey portion of the road connecting New York City and Philadelphia.
 In 1810 when the post office was established, the town was named Lambertville in honour of John Lambert, a resident who had served as United States Senator and Acting Governor of New Jersey.

 The Delaware and Raritan Canal figure prominently in Lamberville’s history.
 During the construction, an epidemic of cholera broke out in 1832.
 Of the thousands of Irish immigrant men hired to dig the canal with pick and shovel, dozens of were buried along the banks of the canal and the Delaware River.